zq1998/gm5sa/README.md

-# gm5sa
-android project about the capus
+# android project about the capus data